 After peeling the cooked shrimp, it’s essential to clean them thoroughly before using them in your recipe.
 Here are the steps to follow for cleaning peeled shrimp:

-See also How to cook a young chicken in the oven
+See also How long to cook grouper in oven

 1. Rinse the shrimp under cold water: Place the peeled shrimp in a colander and run cold water over them.
 This will help remove any residual shrimp shells or debris that may still be clinging to the shrimp.